apache/royale-docs/get-started/download-royale.md

 # Download Royale

+know how you can grab your bits

-You can download Apache Royale via Node Package Manager (NPM) or from mirrors of Apache releases.
+You can download Apache Royale via [Node Package Manager(NPM)](https://www.npmjs.com/){:target='_blank'} or from mirrors of Apache releases.
 NPM is simpler.

 ## NPM